 The town of Knights Ferry sits in the foothills of the Sierra Nevada.
 The scenic Stanislaus River flows nearby and offers endless fun for whitewater rafting adventurers.
 It's a great place for families to cruise on a self-guided tour along beginner-friendly class II rapids on a self-guided tour.
 Expect to spend about 2-3 hours on the river, with additional time for preparation and instruction.
 The historic town of Knights Ferry is also a great spot for beautiful forest scenery, hiking and camping.

 4. Taos, NM

 Enter the vortex of Taos, New Mexico, and become enchanted with the flowing waters of the Rio Grande.
-Situated at the foot of the Sangre de Cristo Mountains, this magical city offers plenty of whitewater rafting adventures for all levels.
+Situated at the foot of the Sangre de Cristo Mountains, this magical city offers the best whitewater rafting adventures for all levels.
 There are multiple tributary rivers that course into the Rio Grande, providing multiple options from breathtaking canyons.
 Rafting trips can range from a few hours to a full day, depending on the chosen route.

 5. Buena Vista, CO

-Colorado is known for some of most exhilarating whitewater rafting in the United States.
-Every year from May to September, legendary rivers treats thousands of visitors to beautiful scenery and second-to-none white water rafting trips.
+Colorado is known for some of the most exhilarating whitewater rafting in the United States.
+Every year, from May to September, legendary rivers treat thousands of visitors to beautiful scenery and second-to-none whitewater rafting trips.

 Buena Vista is at the top of the list of the best places for rafting trips in Colorado.
 The mighty Arkansas River is the most rafted river in the state, and it offers amazing scenery of the surrounding giant peaks.
-From action-packed Brown's Canyon to family floating tours, you can rent an inflatable kayak and paddle down the rapids.
+From action-packed Brown's Canyon to family-friendly floating tours, you can rent an inflatable kayak and paddle down the rapids.
 Half-day, full-day, and multi-day trips are available, with half-day trips typically lasting 3-4 hours.
 The surrounding Rocky Mountains provide a stunning backdrop for this whitewater rafting adventure.